 In March 2020, the first legal sports bet was placed.
 Both Rivers Casino Des Plaines and Argosy in Alton opened their live sportsbooks that same month.

 Yes.
-The two casinos in Illinois with sportsbooks as of July 2020 are Argosy in Alton and Rivers Casino in Des Plaines.
-On top of a full sportsbook, they both offer a full casino as well as hotel accommodations and live entertainment.
+The five casinos in Illinois with sportsbooks as of August 2020 are Argosy in Alton, Rivers Casino in Des Plaines, DraftKings at Casino Queen in East St. Louis, and both Hollywood Casinos in Aurora and Joliet.
+On top of a full sportsbook, they each offer a full casino as well as hotel accommodations and live entertainment.

 21. The legal gambling age in Illinois is 21.
 This includes sports betting, casino games, and poker rooms.